IBM/sdl2-gamecontroller/docs/API.md

 }
 ```

-An alias for this event is also emmited with the event name set to either `gyroscope` or `accelerometer`.
+An alias for this event is also emitted with the event name set to either `gyroscope` or `accelerometer`.

 For example: